socialtwisty/fots-save-editor/README.md

 On the Story tab you can make changes to the "data" element of the STORY object in the save file.
 At the time of this writing this is generally found around line 11.
 Marine maintains a number of sub-properties here to keep track of various states within the game's story.

-The naming and meaning is heavily subject to change, so it's best to check the discord.
+While every effort is made to ensure compatibility is maintained between releases as the game develops, changes that might conflict with save files of an older build will occur only when it is absolutely necessary.

 ***